Mancini hits long home run, Orioles beat Guardians 5-4

 Guardians: RHP Zach Plesac (1-4, 5.40 ERA) allowed one run and five hits with five strikeouts over six innings in a no-decision against Kansas City on Monday.

-Orioles: Manager Brandon Hyde said he will announce the starter Sunday morning from either the current roster or from Triple-A Norfolk.
+Orioles: Hyde said he will announce the starter Sunday morning from either the current roster or from Triple-A Norfolk.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports